Multivalued Semi-inverses for Diagonalizable Nonsingular Matrices

 In some of my earlier research articles I have outlined procedures by which a suitable

-matrix A may be semi-inverted, i.e. may be subjected to a matrix-valued transform such that
+matrix A may be semi-inverted, i.e. may be subjected to a matrix-valued transform

 In particular, I have proven that every